 - 4.2.1.2.
-Horizontal Deflection The horizontal deflection of the structure due to the lateral wind loads shall not exceed one three-sixtieth of the span - 4.2.2.
-Vibration The fundamental frequency of the unloaded pedestrian bridge shall be no less than 3.0 Hz to avoid the first harmonic - 4.2.3.
+Horizontal Deflection The horizontal deflection of the structure due to the lateral wind loads shall not exceed one three-sixtieth (1/360) of the span - 4.2.2.
 Minimum Metal Thickness The minimum metal thickness of all structural steel members shall be three sixteenths (3/16") nominal and be in accordance with the AISC manual of Steel Constructions "Standard Mill Practice Guidelines".
+Closed structural Tubular Members shall be a minimum of 1/4"